tigerabrodi/tigerabrodi/README.md

 - [Tanjaro](https://github.com/tigerabrodi/tanjiro) - Generate and edit images with AI.
 - [Tokachan](https://github.com/tigerabrodi/tokachan/) - Your thoughts beautifully organized on digital paper.
 - [AnimeAlchemist](https://github.com/tigerabrodi/animealchemist) - Anime Alchemist is a tool that allows you to create anime characters and animations.

-OSS Products behind closed access to not drain my own monies 😭

 - [Sakura Sketch](https://github.com/tigerabrodi/sakura-sketch) - Generate and iterate on anime characters with AI on infinite canvas.

 ---

-I love to learn from first principles.

-I do it either through writing or building things from scratch.

 Some things I've built from scratch: